A Closer Look at MRONJ: Medications, Risks, and Dental Management

 MRONJ manifests as a necrotic area in the jawbone exposed to the oral cavity, shows no signs of healing after at least 8 weeks of recognition or identification, and is not linked to previous or current radiation treatment.
 Recent evidence has indicated that MRONJ can be attributed to various antiresorptive agents extending beyond bisphosphonates, but also non-antiresorptive medications, including anti-angiogenic, tyrosine kinase inhibitors, and targeted therapies, including various chemotherapeutics and immunotherapeutics.
 Dental practitioners must know about these medications and recognize and provide appropriate management for patients at risk of developing MRONJ (Ruggiero, 2022).

 Like what you’re learning?
-Download a brochure for our online, postgraduate Oral Pathology and Radiology degree program.
+Download a brochure for our online, postgraduate Oral Pathology and Radiology certificate program.

-New drugs associated with MRONJ
+New Drugs Associated with MRONJ

 A study was conducted in the U.S. from 2010 to 2021, utilizing the FAERS (FDA Adverse Event Reporting System) database, a comprehensive collection of voluntarily reported adverse drug reactions (ADRs) associated with FDA-approved medications.
 The study identified 19,668 cases of medication-related jaw osteonecrosis (MRONJ) reported in the FAERS database from January 2010 to April 2021.
 Among the total cases, 8,908 met the inclusion criteria, being that 3,132 cases were reported from 2010 to 2014, and 5,776 cases were reported from 2015 to 2021 (Ahdi, 2023).